California wildfire: Dozens airlifted from Sierra National Forest | DW | 06.09.2020

 It all comes as the state is recovering from mid-August heat wave and devastating wildfires that burned some 1.5 million acres in the last three weeks.

 Governor Gavin Newsom on Friday declared a state of emergency.
-The proclamation allowed power plants to operate beyond normal limits through the three-day weekend.
+The proclamation allowed power plants to operate beyond normal limits through the three-day weekend, which ends Monday with the Labor Day holiday.

 -